As an Amazon affiliate, I earn from qualifying purchases.

 For example, you could have a “Watch Movie” activity that:

-Since I have already reviewed the Elite extensively, compared it with other Harmony remotes—and even compared it to Control4’s Neeo Thinking Remote, I won’t do that again here.
-However, I encourage you to read our other reviews for more info on the Elite.
+Since I have already reviewed the Elite and the Hub separately and compared them with other Harmony remotes, I won’t do that again here.
+However, I encourage you to read my other reviews for more info.

 Thanks to Majestechs for the great video demonstrating how Alexa integration with the Harmony Hub can be used to control your TV.